 - Project-based, inquiry-driven learning approach

-- Unique Block System with extended periods of time to allow for deeper thinking, collaboration, problem solving and inquiry-based experiences
+- Unique Immersive Block System with extended periods of time to allow for deeper thinking, collaboration, problem solving and research

 - Faculty with expertise in technology and world languages, in addition to Arts & Sciences